BiswasAnanya/saucedemo-manual-testing/test-plan/testplan.md

 ## 1. Introduction

 This test plan defines the scope, approach, test data, and deliverables for testing the **SauceDemo** web application.
 SauceDemo is a sample e-commerce application designed for QA practice.
 The application covers key e-commerce workflows including authentication, product browsing, shopping cart management, and checkout.
-The purpose of this document is to ensure that testing activities are planned, executed, and documented in a structured and repeatable manner while validating the application's core functionality and identifying potential defects.

 **Application:** [SauceDemo](https://www.saucedemo.com/)